servalproject/serval-dna/doc/Servald-Configuration.md

     name.of.other_option=value2
     $

-To list the names and types of all supported configuration options:
+To list the names and types of all supported configuration options (the “configuration schema”):

     $ servald config schema
     debug.broadcasts=(boolean)